Major/Minor: Recording and production

 Thrice entered Red Bull Studios in early May 2011 with producer Dave Schiffman.
 The group had previously worked with Schiffman on 2005's Vheissu as an audio engineer, and on 2009's Beggars as a mixer.
 Thrice also previously used Red Bull Studios to record their acoustic live EP The MySpace Transmissions in 2007.
 When Thrice presented Schiffman with the demos they had been working on, his initial reaction was that the group was trying to make a grunge album.
 According to vocalist Dustin Kensrue, this was not their intention, and the finished product after production sounded "kind of bigger and meaner than the demos."
 Both musically and production-wise, the group's previous album Beggars was a "stripped-down" record, and Thrice wanted Major/Minor to sound "bigger and in-your-face" without sounding "smashed and oversaturated."
 Kensrue also noted that Schiffman joined the album process later than a producer normally would to help record an album, and that his input was minimal.
 He said:

 After the recording for Major/Minor had been completed, Thrice returned to their home studio to record "two or three" additional tracks to be used as B-sides.
 The home studio was also used to record Thrice's 2007/2008 albums The Alchemy Index Vols.
 I & II and The Alchemy Index Vols.
 III & IV, and Beggars.
+The album cover art resembles the Shroud of Turin depicting Jesus Christ's profile.

 Release and promotion

-Major/Minor was initially released in a double LP vinyl record format on September 6, 2011 through Vagrant Records.
+Major/Minor was initially released in a double LP vinyl record format on September 6, 2011, through Vagrant Records.
 The gatefold vinyl edition came with additional liner notes from the band members and the first pressing was limited to 4,000 copies.
 Two weeks later, on September 20 in the US and September 19 in the UK, Major/Minor was released in CD and digital download formats.
 Pre-orders for the album received an instant download of an acoustic version of "Anthology".
 The iTunes version of Major/Minor comes with an acoustic version of "Yellow Belly," and pre-orders through the store placed before the official release date exclusively received an acoustic version of "Promises."

 In July 2011, Thrice offered a free download of the opening track "Yellow Belly" through the website ChinaShop.
 The rush of traffic to the website caused the site to crash, and the song was subsequently uploaded to SoundCloud.
 "Yellow Belly" was previously debuted live at The Bamboozle festival in April 2011.
 In August 2011, an acoustic version of "Anthology," and a lyric video for "Promises" were posted online.
 Beginning on September 7 and lasting until the day of the digital/CD release, Thrice posted one new song from Major/Minor each weekday for online streaming.
 "Promises" impacted radio on October 4, 2011.